 7, Multiple users.

-A wireless internet service speed will vary much more than a fixed line broadband and if there are multiple users at the client end, there will be much more apparent random speed fluctuations.
+A Cellular internet service speed will vary much more than a fixed line broadband and if there are multiple users at the client end, there will be much more apparent random speed fluctuations.

 Powerlines are a pair of devices which can use the mains cables within your premises as network cables.
 They can be a great way to get internet to places where it is unreasonable to cable to.